allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

     * Disc Size (in GB) (optional)
     * Use the default GCP Service Account - If selected, the default service account will be used.
 To use a different service account, clear this option and fill in the `Service Account Email` field
     * Service Account Scopes - Comma-separated scope aliases.
-For more information, see [`--scopes`](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create#--scopes).
+For more information, see [GCP documentation](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create#--scopes).
     Fully-qualified scope URIs are supported.
 If left empty, the autoscaler will use the default scopes.
     * Metadata - GCP Metadata to be applied on this resource's instances.
 Input comma separated key=value pairs (e.g. `"Owner=Admin,Foo=Bar"`).
     * \+ Add Item - Define another resource type